MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-text-moderation.md

 PlayFab Party offers a text moderation solution that is integrated with text chat.
 Text chat can be moderated in real-time to filter out offensive language.
 This feature is backed by Azure's Content Moderator.
 For more information, see [Azure Content Moderator](https://azure.microsoft.com/services/cognitive-services/content-moderator/).

-## Prerequisites

-Text moderation is not automatically enabled and is currently only available for Xbox Live partners.
-If you're interested in using text moderation, submit a request to your Microsoft Representative.
-Text moderation will fail if enabled in the client API without being enabled for your title by a Microsoft Representative.

 ## Language support

 Text moderation is supported for more than 30 languages.
 However, you don't need to do anything to configure a language selection for text moderation; the language of each text message is automatically detected by Azure.
 For a complete list of supported languages which support auto-detection and profanity filtering, refer to Azure Content Moderator's [list of supported languages](https://docs.microsoft.com/azure/cognitive-services/content-moderator/language-support).